Home

 Check out the DSIRE and grant finder resources listed on this page.
 Specifically, some of these grant tips may assist.

-There is a Federal Tax credit that will pay for 30% of the cost of a solar system for homeowners and businesses.
-It has now been extended till 2016!
+There is a Federal Tax credit that will pay for It has now been extended till 2016!

-Other ways may be to consider taking out an Energy Efficiency Mortgage or use a home equity loan to finance your energy systems.
+Other ways may be to consider taking out Energy Efficiency Mortgages or using home equity loans to finance your energy systems.

 A mortgage loan for the purchase and installation costs of a solar photovoltaic or solar hot water system can take full advantage of federal tax deductions.